Skip to main content

 • Orlistat (Xenical®/Alli®): lipase inhibitor; BMI ≥30 kg/m², or ≥28 kg/m² with risk factors.

-Safety and Side‑Effects (key points)
+Contraindications and Side-Effects

-Why Dr. Spyros Panagiotopoulos?
+Why Mr. Spyros Panagiotopoulos?

 Mr. Panagiotopoulos integrates pharmacotherapy within a clear, safe protocol—careful selection, gradual titration, close follow‑up, and coordination with nutrition and psychology to maximise benefit and safety.